Airline hub: Focus city

 In the airline industry, a focus city is a destination from which an airline operates limited point-to-point routes.
-Ergo, a focus city primarily caters to the local market rather than to connecting passengers.
+A focus city primarily caters to the local market rather than to connecting passengers.

 Although the term focus city is used to mainly refer to an airport from which an airline operates limited point-to-point routes, its usage has loosely expanded to refer to a small-scale hub as well.
-For example, JetBlue's New York–JFK focus city runs like a hub, although it is still deemed by JetBlue as a focus city.
+For example, even though JetBlue's operations at New York–JFK resemble that of a hub, the airline still refers to it as a focus city.